 He still has his RV, though it's become "more of a leisure item than an actual method of journalism."
 He rents in LA as an "editing center of operations" but remains fundamentally nomadic.

 This frugality isn't poverty cosplay.
-It's Type 7 fear of being trapped by possessions.
-The less you own, the easier you move.
-The easier you move, the less pain catches you.
+It's freedom insurance.
+The less you own, the faster you can leave.

 In January 2023, multiple women accused Andrew of sexual coercion.
 The timing was brutal: two days after This Place Rules premiered on HBO.